indriyantongrh/submition_jne/README.md

 # Template Mobile Apps

- using the flutter programming language, using the Bloc pattern model and RxDart in application development.
+ using the Dart programming language, using the Bloc pattern model and RxDart in application development.

  # Default Design UI